 About Spina Bifida

-The team consists of the Core group of CDRC-based, nationally recognized providers as well as Doernbecher subspecialist surgeons.
+The team consists of nationally recognized CDRC-based providers as well as Doernbecher subspecialist surgeons.
 The core team is made up of a Developmental Pediatrician/Child Neurologist, Pediatric Nurse Practitioner, Physical and Occupational Therapists as well as a Pediatric Nurse Practitioner from Pediatric Urology.
 Other CDRC specialists are available for consultation from several disciplines including Special Education, Psychology, Audiology, and Speech Therapy.
 Together we address family, community, behavior, education and development issues.The team of subspecialist consultants includes Pediatric Neurosurgery, Pediatric Urology, and Pediatric Orthopedics.
 Our interdisciplinary team approach assures close communication and coordinated care across the disciplines.

 Our specialized services include: